hussainkazemi/cute-console/README.md

 # cute console
--‍‍‍`cute console` is a package for print your message in nodejs application -Use this package if you want to print a message different from other messages
+*`cute console` is a package for print your message in nodejs application *Use this package if you want to print a message different from other messages

 **Installation**